-Comments and questions are welcome and should be addressed to: Energy Supply and Investment Outlook Division, International Energy Agency 9 rue de la Fédération, 75739 Paris Cedex 15, France

-Telephone: (33-1) 40 57 65 12; Email: investment@iea.org
+Comments and questions are welcome and should be addressed to: Energy Supply and Investment Outlook Division, International Energy Agency 9 rue de la Fédération, 75739 Paris Cedex 15, France Telephone: (33-1) 40 57 65 12; Email: investment@iea.org

 The way investment is measured across the energy spectrum varies, largely because of differences in the availability of data and the nature of expenditures.
-This document explains the methodology used to ensure that the estimates are consistent and comparable across sectors in the World Energy Investment 2021 (WEI 2021) report and the Special Report on Financing the Clean Energy Transition in Emerging Market and Developing Economies (FCET).
+This document explains the methodology used to ensure that the estimates are consistent and comparable across sectors in the World Energy Investment 2022 (WEI 2022).